 In most cases, with a little bit of time, the pressure in your ears will normalize.
 However, if you are looking for relief sooner rather than later, try one of these five remedies:

-Try the Valsalva maneuver (pinch nose, close mouth, and gently try to blow through your nose).
+- Try the Valsalva maneuver (pinch nose, close mouth, and gently try to blow through your nose).
+This is a great method to do if airplane cabin pressure blocks your ears temporarily.

 If you have seasonal allergies, relief may involve taking prescribed allergy medications.
 If plugged-up ears are a chronic condition or you have recently experienced a blow to the head or ear, it is important to contact us for an examination and treatment.